ClementNerma/NightOS/docs/README.md

 ## [Specifications](specs/README.md)

 - [Applications and libraries](specs/applications-libraries.md) - document describing common things between applications and libraries
-- [Application context](specs/applications/context.md) - launch an application to directly perform a specific task
-- [Applications package](specs/applications/package.md) - files representing a whole application
-- [Applications manifest](specs/applications/manifest.md) - how applications describe themselves in their package
+- [Applications](specs/applications.md) - how applications are structured and behave
 - [Filesystem](specs/filesystem.md) - how the filesystem works
 - [Storage permissions map](specs/storage-permissions-map.md) - how permissions are managed on filesystem elements
 - [Libraries](specs/libraries.md) - what are libraries